thewatermethod/dont-dream/content/adventures/haunted-antique-shop.md

 _When you are faced with something you can’t explain, Roll + LIBRARY USE or REALITY.
 On any hit, describe the dark god who gives you a grim omen from beyond that grants you a clue.
 On a 7-9, describe the person from your past whose face that god wears and make a reality check.
 On a miss, the dark god lies.
 Lose 1 reality._

-The investigator who earned the most clues is awarded: An ornate silver whistle with the phrase **quis est iste qui venit** carved into the side.
-As long as the whistle is in their possession, they take +1 to POWER.
-If they lose or break the whistle, they make the following move.
+The investigator who earned the most clues is awarded: As long as the whistle is in their possession, they take +1 to POWER.
+Each downtime, they must roll + POWER to resist blowing the whistle.
+If they do, it turns to dust and ash in their mouth, and they make the following move:

 #### Pursued from Beyond

-_When you lose or break the mysterious whistle, roll + POWER.
+_Roll + POWER.
 On any hit, you are safe.
 On a 10+, the whistle appears again when and where you least expect it.
 On a miss, inform the keeper that you are being pursued by a being from deep time.
 They should use this in a hard move the next time you roll a miss or give them a golden opportunity._

 Everyone receives: A bottle of vintage Amontillado.
 As a downtime move, a player may drink a glass of Amontillado.
 Roll + HP.
 On a hit, that player may restore one health point.
 On a 9 or below, that player has the intense feeling of claustrophobia and must make a reality check.
 Good for 3 usages.